oddbird/css-sandbox/src/sass/color-spaces/proposal.md

     `"hwb"` and the argument `$channels`.

   * Let `channels` be the first element and `alpha` the second element of `components`.

-  * If `channels` has more or fewer than three elements, throw an error.

   * Let `hue`, `whiteness`, and `blackness` be the three elements of `channels`.